 Making pasta at home is loneliness and laziness cuddled up at 8.47pm.
-After a long day of gossiping and nail buffering at work, you boil your boredom along with your quarter-life crisis, gut problem, ex-boyfriends, dilemma of career choices, credit card bills and trust issues into edibles.
+After a long day of gossiping and nail buffering at work, you boil your boredom along with your quarter-life crisis, gut problem, dilemma of career choices, credit card bills and trust issues into edibles.
 Almost like de-sublimation, almost defying the laws of nature.

 On the outside, you scoff at pretend-Nigella Lawsons who make Bolognese from scratch on their spotless kitchen island out of pretty Le Creusets.
 But inside, you are depressed and jealous.
 So to make things better, you prostrate yourself before the fridge, reach for the 3-month old Sacla, clean up the mould and slap cold blobs of pesto onto your overcooked spaghetti.
 Screw the label that says consume within a week of opening.
 Screw al dente.
 Screw making everything from scratch.
 Who has time for that anyway?
 Then you fork into that plate of soft, wobbly sadness and sit pondering what you can do for the next two hours.

 These wonderful culinary creations, we never give them the respect that they deserve.

 In the restaurant, trained apron-ed men bend over backwards to do magic on them.
 They mix flour, eggs and water, blood, tears and sweat together – these things they never tell you – heck they even measure them.
 Knead the hell out of the dough, roll it, rolling-pin it, and cut and twist it into the shapes and sizes that, hopefully, best reflect your plethora of problems.
 They also kill the pigs, blanch the tomatoes and chop up mountains of fresh vegetables and spices with those funny-looking curved blade knife that looks like it has a pair of legs grown on its head – just to concoct and convince you that they know precisely how to make the right sauces.
 And they are right.